Birth story processing

 About Birth Story Medicine

 I am trained in Birth Story Medicine, which was developed by Pam England, author of Birthing From Within.
-Birth Story Medicine helps you process and reclaim your birth story using techniques including internal family systems, archetypes, solutions-focused counseling, and somatic practice.
+Birth Story Medicine helps you process and reclaim your birth story as early as 6 weeks postpartum, using techniques including internal family systems, archetypes, solutions-focused counseling, and somatic practice.

 Fundamental to the practice of Birth Story Medicine is the belief that stories are living, evolving entities.
 Events don’t have meaning on their own—they take on the meaning we give to them.
 As a result, the meaning of an experience can change as the storyteller and story evolve, providing the opportunity for healing as we grow.